The Critical Importance of Choosing a System With The Right EHR Architecture

 Your Electronic Health Record (EHR) software plays a profound role in your organization’s future success.
 All of your technologies—from clinical and financial tools, to apps and point-of-care solutions—build on the EHR for source content, making it the foundation to your organization’s digital strategy.
 Without a sound architecture, your ability to adapt to future technology changes is compromised, and increased costs associated with replacing ill-architected systems that do not support organizational requirements as you grow, become more of a reality.
 Since your behavioral health EHR architecture is critical to your daily operations and your ability to scale for growth, choosing one that maximizes flexibility, scalability and security makes smart business sense.

-What is EHR software architecture?
+What is EHR system architecture?

 Software architecture is the foundation of the EHR system.
 It comprises functionality, reliability, usability, efficiency, maintainability and portability.
 A stable, well thought-out architecture yields more intuitive usability, greater scalability, and a more secure and flexible operating environment.
 On the other hand, a faulty architecture increases the odds of failed implementations when the time comes to add on additional systems or apps, resulting in a poor customer experience.
 In some cases, it can lead to entire system replacements, sometimes within just a few years of implementation.
 While software quality, security and performance can be evident early on in EHR system adoption, many other aspects of software architecture are hidden, surfacing well after implementation.
 This makes evaluating architectural stability during product evaluation and selection particularly difficult.